Skip to main content

 The English Department aims for all Pleckgate pupils to leave with a passion for language and literature and excellent communication skills.
 We want our pupils to become confident and articulate young adults who are knowledgeable about the world around them, inquisitive and critical about the texts they read.

 Reading is central to our curriculum and pupils are encouraged to read regularly and widely – both fiction and nonfiction.
 Through the study of a range of quality literature, underpinned at KS3, we build core reading and writing skills as a foundation for study at KS4.
-The KS3 curriculum is broad and balanced, with pupils studying full texts such as classics like “Oliver Twist” by Charles Dickens and “To Kill a Mocking Bird” by Harper Lee.
+The KS3 curriculum is broad and balanced, with pupils studying full texts such as classics like “Oliver Twist” by Charles Dickens and “To Kill a Mockingbird” by Harper Lee.
 The study of more modern texts is also woven into the curriculum to keep literature current and relevant for our pupils.
 The transition from KS3 to KS4 is seamless, with pupils continuing to develop core skills in reading and writing with increasingly demanding texts for GCSE.
-We currently offer Eduqas English Language and AQA English Literature, as well as a foundation pathway of Eduqas Entry level English for pupils who are not ready for the demands of GCSE.
+We currently offer Eduqas English Language and AQA English Literature.

 Please note, detailed, ‘live’ curriculum maps are held in school by teachers and continually reviewed.
 Every subject exercise book your child has contains a subject ‘Pleckgate Learning Journey’ that outlines the content covered, timelines and assessment points for the current year.